 The dress.
 It was hanging in my closet 500 miles away.
 I made it very clear that there would be no wedding without that dress.
 If I wasn’t wearing that stunning, shoulders to floor lace, satin pink underlying wedding dress, there would be no wedding.
 It was the perfect dress for a beach elopement.
 For some reason, that thought was more unallowable than the thought of eloping.
 The first time I tried it on I cried.
 My sisters and my mom were there with me.
 No BHLDN dress, no wedding.

-Megan threw out the idea to call our good friend David, and see if he would go to our house, get the wedding dress, and over night it to me.
+Megan threw out the idea to call our good friend David in Maryland, and see if he would go to our house, get the wedding dress, and overnight it to me.
 FUCKING GENIUS!
-With butterflies in my stomach, and the realization that I might be getting married in the next few days, I called David.
-He was chipper as always, good sign.
-I asked him the favor, and without a hesitation he said yes, he would do it.
+With butterflies in my stomach and the realization that I might be getting married in the next few days, I called David.
+He was chipper as always, a good sign.
+I asked him the favor, and without hesitation, he said yes, he would do it.
 WHAT?!
-Thank you David!!!
+Thank you, David!!!
 The rest of this story wouldn’t even be a story if it wasn’t for him!
-Oh, and let’s just talk about how UPS & FedEX ARE AMAZING.
+Oh, and let’s just talk about how UPS & FedEx ARE AMAZING.
 You mean, I can pay someone to deliver something to me that is 8 hours away, and pay extra so they deliver it the next day.. again, fucking genius.
 From that point on, it was on!

 We started google searching “eloping in Wilmington, NC”, not knowing how to pull this off.
-Some search results landed us at a little Bed & Breakfast, in the heart of Wilmington.
+In 2016, there weren’t free resources online for how to elope, hell there wasn’t even really a name for what we were doing.
+Adventure elopements weren’t a thing yet.
+Or, if they were, the majority of people didn’t understand what they were, or why someone would want to have an elopement.
+Anyway… Some search results landed us at a little Bed & Breakfast, in the heart of Wilmington.
 On their website it said they specialized in elopements.
 We had no idea what to expect going there.
 But when we arrived, I already knew this still wasn’t what I wanted.
 I always envisioned getting married barefoot on the beach, not inside of an old victorian house with bad lighting.
 We spoke to a man that actually turned us away.
 He told me I was insane to think I could get married by the end of the weekend.
 He said we would need “AT LEAST two weeks” to pull it off.
 Ha, little did he know, I had a best friend with the mindset of Leslie Knope running for City Council, and we were not backing down that easily.

 When and where to have a beach elopement?!

-We picked Fort Fisher State Park for the ceremony location.
-At the time there were no rules about having a wedding ceremony on the beach, and Penelope said she had officiated a few ceremonies there in the past.
+We picked Fort Fisher State Park for our elopement ceremony location.
+At the time there were no rules about having a wedding ceremony on the beach, and Penelope, our officiant, said she had officiated a few elopement ceremonies there in the past.

-As we were applying for our marriage license, I was google searching officiants in Wilmington, NC.
+As we were applying for our marriage license, I was google searching for officiants in Wilmington, NC.
 The name Penelope caught my eye.
-She had a five star rating, so I called her.
+She had a five-star rating ⭐️ , so I called her.
 We connected over the phone talking about our love for the beach.
 I knew she was our officiant.
 I feel so lucky that we found her.
-She really was the perfect match for us and our dig.
+She really was the perfect match for us and our day.
 But wow was it easy.
 Just like that, we would have a wedding in three days!
 This is it… we’re going to elope!
 I was so happy.
 Marriage license, check.
 Officiant, check.
 Dress, check.
 Next, rings and Alex’s outfit.

 We walked around downtown Wilmington until we found our rings.
 A little locally owned jewelry store named T.S.
 Brown had exactly what we were looking for.
-We went to a goodwill and found Alex these beachy linen Tommy Hilfiger pants that were just one size too small, a sky blue Ralph Lauren blazer, and a fresh white button up.
-That night Megan took out the pants a little bit with her crafty skills, have I mentioned how much I love her?
+We went to Goodwill and found Alex a pair of beachy linen Tommy Hilfiger pants that were just one size too small, a sky blue Ralph Lauren blazer, and a fresh white button-up.
+That night Megan took out the pants a little bit with her crafty skills.
+Have I mentioned how much I love her?
 We went to the local grocery store and picked out flowers.
-Writing my vows was easy.
-I had been brainstorming for months, keeping a note in my iphone for every new vow that popped in my head.
+Writing my wedding vows was easy.
+I had been brainstorming for months, keeping a note on my iPhone for every new vow that popped into my head.

 Time to get married and have a beach elopement!

 After our ceremony, we popped bottles of champagne, played our favorite tunes, and enjoyed the moment.
 We got breakfast on the pier of a restaurant in Wilmington, with a view of the ocean.
-Later that day we set up camp on the beach, and continued the celebration.
+Later that day we set up camp on the beach and continued the celebration.
 Dinner was hot dogs around the campfire.
+Looking back, these were all things we did to make our elopement that much more special for us.
+Keyword there is: for us.
+We did things that we love.
+That is the secret to creating the perfect elopement day.
+You might be thinking about how to make my elopement special.
+Creating a day and activities that you know you love is the secret.

 LOOKING BACK ON OUR BEACH ELOPEMENT